 Kathleen has been a Health and Safety Associate at the San Francisco Public Library since October, 2010.
 Before that she and her partner owned a painting and restoration business in Sacramento.
 During the recession in 2009, they lost their business and became, for the first time, homeless.
 Thanks to services provided by the City and County of San Francisco and the Homeless Outreach Team, Kathleen and her partner have since been able to recover from homelessness.
 Through her training as a HaSA, Kathleen was hired as a counselor at a local shelter and is now working full-time employment with the Homeless Outreach Team — the same program that helped her and her partner find permanent housing.
 She continues to work as a part-time HASA at the Library.

 Her story is wonderfully inspiring!
 Kudos to SFPL for giving her a chance, and kudos to Kathleen for her journey from homelessness to a new life – and for being willing to share her story with us.
-We found it so remarkable that we created a podcast of her portion of the webinar.
+We found it so remarkable that we created a podcast of her talk.
 It’s a TED Talk-worthy listen!